ludbek/powerform/readme.md

 Returns `true` if value of a field is changed else returns `false`.

 #### Field.makePristine()
+Marks a field to be untouched.
-Sets initial value to current value.
+It sets current value as initial value.

 #### Field.reset()
+It resets the field.
-Sets current value to initial value.
+Sets initial value as current value.

 #### Field.setAndValidate(value: any)
 Sets and validates a field.
 It internally calls `Field.setData()` and `Field.validate()`.